open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 ```

 which is exactly the same as we can find published on the Kafka topic,
-and on the running Enterprise OPA service's standard output.
+and on the running EOPA service's standard output.

 The payload sent to the Splunk endpoint is what that endpoint expects,
 e.g.